garthgilmourni/trifork-code-evolution-2024/README.md

 # Sample projects for Trifork Code Evolution 2024

-This repository contains three sample projects, used to demostrate the [JetBrains AI Assistant](https://www.jetbrains.com/ai/) at [Trifork Code Evolution 2024](https://trifork.info/code-evolution-2024).
+This repository contains three sample projects, used to demonstrate the [JetBrains AI Assistant](https://www.jetbrains.com/ai/) at [Trifork Code Evolution 2024](https://trifork.info/code-evolution-2024).
 The projects are completely independent.

 The details of the projects are as follows: